The hadith which the non Ahmadi Muslims quite often quote is:

 The writer of Mishkat, Muhammad Ibn Abd Allah Khatib al Tabrizi has written that the hadith is Ghareeb according to Imam Tirmidhi.

 “Imam Tirmidhi has recorded this Hadith and he has said that “this hadith is unreliable”

-Now if the great Imam of Ahadith, who recorded the hadith himself has called it weak, who are we to say otherwise.
+Now if the great Imam of Ahadith, who recorded the hadith himself has called it questionable based on the sanad, then it holds no authority on us.
 There are more problems which arise in this hadith as well.
 For example the character of Mishrah who is one of the narrators.